Thanisha23/Blogosphere/README.md

 pnpm install
 ```

-3. **Create a file named `.env` in the root directory of backend and add the following environment variables**
+3. **Create a file named `.env` in the root directory of backend and add the following environment variables(Get DATABASE_URL from any postgreSQL DB Provider )**
 ```plaintext
 DATABASE_URL="postgresql://user:password@localhost:5432/mydatabase"
 FRONTEND_URL="http://localhost:5173"
 ```
 4. **If you don't have a `wrangler.toml` file, create one in the root directory of your project.
 Here's an example configuration:**
 ```
 name = "your-project-name"